ahamlinman/xt/README.md

 # xt

-xt is a cross-format translator for JSON, YAML, TOML, and MessagePack.
+xt is a cross-format translator for JSON, MessagePack, TOML, and YAML.

 For example, you can process a set of TOML files with [`jq`][jq]: